 Cry Havoc!
 And let slip the dogs of war

 Japanese forces ran amok throughout the island in scenes reminiscent of their invasion of Manchuria several years previously.
 Alexandria hospital was attacked, with little attention paid toward Red Cross symbols, nor mercy granted to the wounded & sick.
 Patients and staff were murdered, and dozens were held outside overnight, bound tightly together with little water or food.

 Fighting on the streets of Singapore was short, but at times fierce.
 Allied forces could not withstand the tide of Japanese troops.
 Over 100,000 men were captured, thousands of whom were to meet their fate on the hallowed Burma Railway.

-The surrender of colonial forces is a monumental moment in British military history, and in the months & years following, commanders came under intense scrutiny for their incompetence, as well as their abandonment of the island, condemning their men to cruelty and death.
+The surrender of colonial forces is a monumental moment in British military history.
+In the months & years following commanders came under intense scrutiny for their incompetence, as well as their abandonment of the island, condemning their men to cruelty and death.

 Read more from Rambling History

 - Rome: Origins of the Empire, Part One